Skip to main content

 Immediate family members of students/graduates applying for a Post-Graduation Work Permit (PGWP) are eligible to extend their status to match the PGWP.

-For your spouse/common-law partner to be able to extend their open work permit for the validity of your PGWP, you must include proof that you have ‘skilled work’ (jobs in TEER categories 0, 1, 2, or 3 in the National Occupational Classification).
-Without that, your spouse/common-law partner can only extend their status in Canada as a visitor until you can prove your skilled employment.
+For your spouse/common-law partner to be able to extend their open work permit based on the validity of your PGWP, you must include proof that you have ‘skilled work’ (jobs in TEER categories 0 or 1 in the National Occupational Classification.
+IRCC has listed specific TEER 2 or TEER 3 jobs that qualify due to declared labour shortages in those sectors).
+Without proof of your qualifying employment, your spouse/common-law partner can only extend their status in Canada as a visitor until you can prove that your job meets the eligibility criteria.

 Visit IRCC’s website for more information about work permit eligibility for spouses/partners of skilled workers.